zion-off/webhook-broker/README.md

 - Configure the .env file and start the Redis server.
 It is recommended to run Redis on a port other than the default.

+## Potential Failssafe Mechanisms

+The primary issue with relying solely on Redis is that, while it can be configured to be non-volatile, it is not ACID compliant.
+As such, if at any stage Redis fails, we stand the risk of losing information about requests that may not be sent later due to the data loss.

+To get around this, we can introduce a persistent database layer to log trigger workflow updates.
+When a request to trigger a webhook comes in, we write so in the database, along with a job ID.
+We then enqueue the job with the same ID in the BullMQ queue.
+When a worker pulls a job from the queue, we write appropriate logs before and after the event, and then again after the HTTP response is received from the webhook URL.

+A background task periodically checks the logs in the database for inconsistencies.
+For example, if a job is marked to have been picked up from the queue, but there is no information following this event, we can assume a Redis failure somewhere in between.
+This CRON job aggregates these failed jobs, and sends them to the retry queue for retrying, and it may use a cursor to keep track of jobs that have succeeded in a sequence.